hgse-schneider/mmca-visualizations/ReadMe.md

 ### Accessing paper record
-Once you have created Literature Dataset object and populated it with papers record, you can access paper records.
+Once you have created a Literature Dataset object and populated it with papers record, you can access paper records.

 ```python